 The act or instance of stealing Everett Public Schools property or stealing personal property at school or at a school-related event.

-Disciplinary consequences depend on extent and monetary value; examples of consequences may include:
+Disciplinary consequences depend on extent and monetary value; examples of consequences may include Progressive discipline leading up to suspensions and/or referral to law-enforcement agencies.